Moravian Historical Society

 The Moravian Historical Society in Nazareth, Pennsylvania, was founded in 1857.
 Its mission is to preserve, interpret, and celebrate the rich culture of the Moravians.
 It is the third oldest historical society in the Commonwealth of Pennsylvania.
 The Moravian Historical Society is located in the 1740-1743 Whitefield House in downtown Nazareth.

 The Moravian Historical Society collects objects relating to Moravian history, provides research assistance, publishes, and offers lectures, programs, events, and activities for all ages and levels of interest.

+It has EIN 24-6025569 as a 501(c)(3) Public Charity; in 2025 it claimed total revenue of $249,821 and total assets of $3,714,428.

 Site

 The Moravian Historical Society is located on a three-acre historic site in Nazareth, PA.
 It maintains two historic buildings, the 1740-1743 Whitefield House and the 1740 Gray Cottage, the oldest surviving Moravian structure in North America.

 History of the Site

 In 1740, a Moravian group from Savannah, Georgia was invited by British cleric George Whitefield to build a school on his 5000-acre Nazareth tract, which he had purchased from William Allen that same year.

 On May 7, 1740, Moravians arrived on the Nazareth tract, and began work on the Stone House.
 Doctrinal differences between Whitefield and the Moravians forced the Moravians to abandon the project.
 In need of a place to settle, the Moravians purchased 500 acres of land from the prominent Pennsylvanian William Allen.
 On this tract, Moravians began building a new settlement, which would be named Bethlehem.
 They also purchased the 5,000-acre Nazareth tract from Whitefield.
 They soon returned and the large Stone House was completed in 1743.

 The town of Nazareth was laid out in 1771 several blocks to the west.
 The First House was demolished in 1864, but the Whitefield House and Gray Cottage still stand.
 The buildings were added to the National Register of Historic Places on May 1, 1980.